vantagecompute/vantage-docs/docs/getting-started/notebook-intro.md

 ---
 title: Launch a Notebook
-description: Launch a Notebook
+description: Deploy a Jupyter Notebook on your Vantage cluster
 ---

-##### Launch a Jupyter Notebook on your new Cluster in seconds
+**Launch a Jupyter Notebook on your new Cluster in seconds**

-Building on the the previous section, [Create Your First Cluster](./create-cluster-intro.md), we will make use of our newly added cluster by deploying a a Jupyter Notebook on it.
+Building on the previous section, [Create Your First Cluster](./create-cluster-intro.md), we will make use of our newly added cluster by deploying a Jupyter Notebook on it.

 ## 1. Notebook Dashboard

-Navigate to the Notebook dashboard by selecting the [Notebooks](https://vantagecompute.ai/notebooks) navigation in the lefthand navbar.
+Navigate to the Notebook dashboard by selecting the [Notebooks](https://vantagecompute.ai/notebooks) navigation in the left-hand navbar.

 ![notebook-intro-00](./img/notebook-intro-00.png)